Kirstin Heidler

 Differentiation is the ability to stay connected to another person without losing connection to oneself.
 In family systems theory, Murray Bowen described it as the capacity to remain rooted in oneself while in relationship — to experience intense emotion without collapsing into fusion (“You are the cause of my state”) or cut-off (“I withdraw to survive”)[2].

 Applied to impact sharing, differentiation means that when something lands strongly in me, I can pause long enough to notice what is happening internally before assigning meaning externally.
 I can feel the surge of shame, hurt, or fear without immediately translating it into a conclusion about you.
-I can stay curious about what I feel and my interpretations.
-I can tolerate the intensity without urgently locating its source outside myself.
-I can hold the simple truth: this is happening in me — before deciding what it means, or what it requires.
+I can remain curious about what is happening in me before deciding what it means or what it requires.

 Without this capacity, impact sharing can easily shift from vulnerable connection to a subtle form of emotional outsourcing, where my internal state becomes your implicit responsibility.